-To date, we have not conducted any third party marketing.
-If we consider doing so, we will get your express opt-in consent before we share your personal data with any company outside In-Tuition for marketing purposes.
+To date, we have not conducted any third party marketing activities.
+In the unlikely event we ever consider doing so, we will get your express opt-in consent before we share your personal data with any company outside In-Tuition or it’s immediate group for marketing purposes.

 Opting out of marketing messages

 You can ask us to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or by contacting us at any time.

 There are various essential notifications we need to send in order to perform our obligations of a contract with you and you may not be able to opt-out of receiving those, although you may be able to provide an alternate contact.